-Idaho's latest "Stay Healthy Guidelines," dated May 11, recommend that employers determine how masks and other protective gear “may be reqiured" in their places of business.
-Boise, Idaho's capital and largest city, dropped its mask mandate in May, as did several other juristictions.
-Gov. Brad Little signed an executive order May 28 restoring local governments' authority to make their own mask rules, reversing a move by Lt.
+"Everyone should wear a mask in public places," the state Department of Health & Welfare recommends.
+Boise, Idaho's capital and largest city, dropped its mask mandate in May 2021, as did several other jurisdictions.
+Gov. Brad Little signed an executive order May 28, 2021, restoring local governments' authority to make their own mask rules, reversing a move by Lt.
 Gov. Janice McGeachin to strip such local control in an order she issued while Little was at a conference out of state.

 Learn more: Read Iowa's COVID-19 prevention guidance.

-Kansas lawmakers revoked the state's mask requirement April 1, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
-An indoor mask mandate is in place in Wyandotte County, which includes Kansas City, Kansas, through at least Nov.
-18.
+Kansas lawmakers revoked the state's mask requirement April 1, 2021, hours after Gov. Laura Kelly issued an executive order intended to extend it, under a state law passed the previous month that gave a panel of top legislators authority to overturn the governor's emergency orders.
+Kansas City and Wyandotte County, which have a unified government, repealed their indoor mask mandate Dec.
+16.

 Learn more: Read the Kansas health department's mask guidance.

 Kentucky's general mask mandate ended June 11, 2021, along with the state's remaining COVID-19 health restrictions.
 Masking is encouraged for Kentuckians when they are with people from outside their household and required for adults in some health care, day care and early education settings.